Diclofenac 3% Generic Name & Formulations

-Application site reactions (eg, dry skin, contact dermatitis, exfoliation, rash, pruritus), GI upset; cardiovascular thrombotic events, GI ulcer/bleed, edema, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, Stevens-Johnson Syndrome, toxic epidermal necrolysis), Drug Reaction with Eosinophilia and Systemic Symptoms (discontinue if occurs), anemia.
+Application site reactions (eg, dry skin, contact dermatitis, exfoliation, rash, pruritus), GI upset; cardiovascular thrombotic events, GI ulcer/bleed, edema, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, SJS, TEN), DRESS (discontinue if occurs), anemia.

 Formerly known under the brand name Solaraze.